• Skip to primary navigation

 Overhead view of a pan of brussels sprouts gratin.

-About This Gratin
+About This Brussels Sprouts Gratin

 Cheesy Brussels sprouts are a “gratin”.
 What does gratin mean?
 In French, “au gratin” means “by grating.”
 In traditional French cooking, a gratin is a made in a shallow dish containing potatoes, vegetables, or even seafood, covered with a lightly browned crust of bread crumbs or cheese.